TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Background

 \section{Background}

 The local mapping module in a visual SLAM system is responsible for processing keyframes as well as building, maintaining, and optimizing the map.
 The computations performed in this component are critical for ensuring both the efficiency and accuracy of the system. \autoref{fig:local_mapping_stages} illustrates the different stages of local mapping, using ORB-SLAM3 as an example visual SLAM system.
-In the rest of the section, we explain each component.
+In the rest of the section, we explain the components related to our work.